-Walking the Malecon, one comes upon palm branch topped beach shelters that provide protection from sun and are places to gather.
+Walking the Malecon, I come upon palm branch topped beach shelters that provide protection from the sun and are places to gather.
 The shelters line a sea wall and their tops look like giant Chinese coolie hats.

-This morning a crew of workers are re-thatching a roof.
+This morning a crew of workers are re-thatching a roof on one of the palapas.
 A helper on the beach hands a palm frond up.
-A hatted worker on the roof positions it across the joists of the shelter, careful to overlap.
-Then he uses wire to tie the palm leaf to the joists.
-As the project is completed the bones of the shelter disappear and it shows a new thatch of green hair that will turn brown in time, like the older ones.
+A hatted worker on the roof takes and positions it across the joists of the shelter’s roof, careful to overlap other branches already laid down.
+Then he uses wire to tie the palm leaves to the joists.
+As the project is completed the bones of the shelter roof disappear and it shows a new thatch of green hair that will turn brown in time, like the older ones.

 Other workers are erecting huge statues for a Mazatlan Carnival in February.
 That is the event that has pushed this thatching to top priority.

 It winds its way through lives and ties people, weather, time and space together.